 Board of Commissioners

 The NCCAOM is governed by the Chief Executive Officer and ten Commissioners.
 In approving nominations, the Board Development Committee considers diversity in ethnicity, gender, geographic distribution, professional experience, education and school of thought within the profession.
 The following is a list of current NCCAOM Commissioners.
-Click their name to see bio.
+Click a Commissioner’s name to see his or her bio.
+(Not Pictured: Afua Bromley and Iman Majd)

 Eugene London, DAOM, Dipl.Ac.
 (NCCAOM)®, L.Ac., is a graduate of the Academy of Chinese Culture and Health Sciences.
 He attended post-graduate studies at Shanghai University of Traditional Chinese Medicine (Yue Yang Hospital of Integrated Traditional Chinese and Western Medicine) and earned his Doctorate in Acupuncture and Oriental Medicine (DAOM) from the American College of Traditional Chinese Medicine (ACTCM), where he has served in both faculty and administrative capacities since 1999.